 Scammers are defrauding users of online dating sites, sometimes for several thousand dollars.
 Don’t be another victim.
 Here are five surefire signs that the person you’re flirting with may not be who they claim.

 Scammers can pretend to be anyone on an online dating site.
+Be aware of dating site scammer names.
 They can be a cute divorcee, or a gorgeous student in a college town.
 Since dating sites are by necessity somewhat anonymous, it can be difficult to prove that someone is not who they claim to be, making it trivial for con artists to appear, defraud legitimate users, and then vanish.
 Before you start talking to attractive Asian women, make sure your’re on a trusted site

 like www.filipino4u.com !

 The way online dating scams work is pretty straightforward.
 Basically, you contact someone who catches your interest.
+Some romance scammer photos can be easy to spot.
 You introduce yourself and, after a few rounds of flirting, there arises a problem.
 Your new online sweetheart’s car needs repairs.
 A pet needs an expensive operation.
 Money is desperately needed for rent.
 Naturally, you’ll want to help.
 By this point, you think you’ve made a connection with this person and are looking to pursue a relationship with them.
 So after some initial apprehension, the money is sent.
 The scam can end here.
 But depending on how trusting they think you are, the scammer behind the disposable e-mail address will string you along, promising a romantic meeting down the line, until you’ve given them hundreds more, thousands in some cases.
 By the time you begin to suspect that they’re not who they claim to be, they’ll have stopped responding to your e-mails and will have moved on to another user.
 Worse, even the police won’t be able to help you much once you’ve sent away your cash.
 Attractive Asian women on trusted sites should only be talked to.
+Unfortunate singles experience romance scammer stories.

 But how can you tell that the attractive stranger you’re corresponding with is a scammer?
 Profiles belonging to scammers are off in subtle ways.
 The way that they respond to messages is typically suspect as well.
 Be on the lookout for the following: